matter-labs/zksync-web-era-docs/docs/dev/how-to/estimate-gas.md

 2. Call the [`zks_estimateGasL1ToL2`](../../api/api.md#zks_estimategasl1tol2) method, passing the transaction data.
 This returns the minimum amount of gas the transaction requires; commonly called **gas limit** or similar in our code and docs.

     - Apply an alias to the addresses in the request if the sender address is a contract.
-If the sender is an EOA, no aliasing is required. ??example??
+If the sender is an EOA, no aliasing is required.
+Solidity example: https://github.com/matter-labs/zksync-2-contracts/blob/7b5c094a57c0606785ea38c9c752f9def9a5ed9d/ethereum/contracts/vendor/AddressAliasHelper.sol#L28

 3. Call the [`l2TransactionBaseCost`](https://github.com/matter-labs/v2-testnet-contracts/blob/b8449bf9c819098cc8bfee0549ff5094456be51d/l1/contracts/zksync/interfaces/IMailbox.sol#L129) function, passing the gas price and gas limit from previous steps.
 This function returns the base cost required to send a transaction.

     - You also need to pass the constant representing how much gas is required to publish a byte of data from L1 to L2.

-        For example, in the JavaScript API, we provide [`REQUIRED_L1_TO_L2_GAS_PER_PUBDATA_LIMIT`](../../api/js/utils.md#gas). ??this is JS, can I say there is equivalent??
+        For example, in the JavaScript API, we provide [`REQUIRED_L1_TO_L2_GAS_PER_PUBDATA_LIMIT`](../../api/js/utils.md#gas). ??this is JS, can I say there is equivalent, just in JS, removing soon??

 Once you have all of the above, you can send a transaction with the [`requestL2Transaction`](https://github.com/matter-labs/v2-testnet-contracts/blob/b8449bf9c819098cc8bfee0549ff5094456be51d/l1/contracts/zksync/interfaces/IMailbox.sol#L119) function, passing the gas limit returned at step 2, along with the gas price and base cost from steps 1 and 3.

-For a more detailed explanation on estimating gas with coded examples, see the [how to send a transaction from L1 to L2](../how-to/send-transaction-l1-l2.md) documentation.
+For a more detailed explanation on estimating gas, with code examples, find out [how to send a transaction from L1 to L2](../how-to/send-transaction-l1-l2.md).

 ## L2 to L2

-Gas estimation for L2 to L2 transactions on zkSyncEra works in the same way as in Ethereum.
+Gas estimation for L2 to L2 transactions on zkSyncEra works in the same way as it does in Ethereum.

-Supply the same call data as for a L1 to L2 transaction, and use the Ethereum `eth_estimateGas` method.

-??is this only sent to a layer 2 node, or layer1 also??
+Supply the same call data for a L1 to L2 transaction, and use the Ethereum `eth_estimateGas` method, and send to a layer 2 node.

 :::info More info
 For more information and live testing, check out the [Ethereum JSON RPC docs](https://ethereum.github.io/execution-apis/api-documentation/).